shivamdevs/shivamdevs/README.md

 ## 📨 Coming Up

 * Delay caller - call a bulk of functions after certain delays.
 Optimal for logging data
 * Cursor pointer - show html as something is being typed in screen by following cursor.
 Idea may follow delay caller
+* Imagik - Same as old image editor project
+* Framer - same as loadFrame project

 ## 🛠️ Languages and Tools
 <div>